Philosophy (PHIL)

 Level of Study: Graduate

 Fee.
-SNC/UNC grade assessment.
-Allows a student to be considered the equivalent of less than half-time status.
-Requires that the student is working less than 12 hours per week toward their doctoral qualifying exam.
+S/U grade assessment.
+Allows a student to be considered the equivalent of full-time status.
+Requires that the student is working 20 hours or more per week on their doctoral dissertation.
+All 12 dissertation credits required for the degree should be completed before registering for non-credit Doctoral Dissertation Continuation.

 Level of Study: Graduate